 Be aware that under certain conditions, loans granted by employers fall under the provision of the National Credit Act.
-It is recommended that employers remove their exposure to the Act by outsourcing the granting of loans to financial institutions whose business it is to provide loans.
+It is recommended that

 6.9 Medical Aid Contributions (Paragraph 12A & 12B, 7th Schedule)

 A taxable benefit arises when the employer pays the contributions of an employee to a medical scheme if the employee is not retired from such employer, irrespective of the employee's age.
 The value of the benefit is equal to the value of the monthly employer contribution.